holidaylvr/rshell/README.md

 RSHELL now has the ability to pipe and redirect commands!
 Just Like a real-life bash (with some limitations naturally).

 for example, if the user enters 'cat < file | tr a-z A-Z | tee new | tr A-Z a-z > new2' RSHELL will redirect the input from 'file' to cat, which will then be piped to 'tr' which will be piped to tee, which creates a new file, and so on.
 I am sure you know what that command does and do not need me to walk you through it.

+UPDATE 12/2/2014
+RSHELL has had the execvp call replaced by execv.
+This means that $PATH is now manually parsed and searched when finding the location of cmds.
+Also, the `cd` functionality has been implemented manually to use chdir instead of bash`s built in cd.

 LS
 ------